stvnprkns/steve-perkins-site/content/notes/storytelling-skill-gets-you-heard.md

 ---
 title: "Storytelling Is the Skill That Gets You Heard"
 date: 2025-03-15
+description: "Why storytelling is the most powerful tool in a designer's toolbox and how to master it."
+---

 ![Storytelling in action](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExdmpkNHp0cTU4ejE0M2NpZml2Nzc5d2VrZ2xyb2N1c201aGNlY28wYSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/p6z2lHvl4Da4U/giphy.gif)
-description: "Why storytelling is the most powerful tool in a designer's toolbox and how to master it.
----

 > "The most powerful person in the world is the storyteller."
 > — Steve Jobs